caraerskine/pickup-bball/README.md

 You can also add a court to the list of courts.

 Goals achieved:

+For example:
+* MVP: As a user, I can:
+    * Sign up for an account,
+    * Log in to the site & remain logged in,
+    * Log out,
+    * View a list of all available games in my area and their respective courts,
+    * Create a new court
+    * Modify or delete a game
+    * Create a new game

 CREATE
 -Allow users to add a new court
 -Allow users to add a new game